YSayaovong/YSayaovong/README.md

 # Portfolio Site — @YSayaovong

-A sleek, single-page **software engineering portfolio** showcasing Projects across multiple disciplines (Frontend, Backend, Data Engineering, AI/ML).
+A sleek, single-page **portfolio** showcasing Projects across multiple disciplines (Frontend, Backend, Data Engineering, AI/ML).
 The site is written entirely in **plain HTML, CSS, and JavaScript**, and dynamically populates project information using **GitHub metadata**.
 It’s hosted seamlessly on **GitHub Pages**.

 ## What This Project Is